-Certification of Aviation Security Service

-Provider at BIA was completed with a

-comprehensive audit followed by several

-follow-up inspections.
-The Aviation

-Security Service Provider License with the

-Competency Certificate was scheduled to

-be issued to AASL within the 1st quarter of

-2020, once the administrative procedures
+Certification of Aviation Security Service Provider at BIA was completed with a Comprehensive audit followed by several follow-up Inspections.
+The Aviation Security Service Provider License with the Competency Certificate is scheduled to be issued to AASL within the 1st quarter of the 2020, once the administrative procedures are completed.

-were completed.